Cacti/documentation/General-Installing-Instructions.md

 ### Considerations when using Proxys in front of Cacti (Cacti 1.2.23+)

-In the config.php file you will have an option to allow/deny proxies based on IP or Headder this can be set by editing the following section of config.php
+For optimal security, only specify the HTTP headers that are set by your proxy software to prevent unauthorized access.
+These can be set by editing the following section of config.php

 ```
  * Allow the use of Proxy IPs when searching for client